roman-milk/roman-milk.github.io/jen-and-me.md

  "You certainly have earned it," Cheryl said, still on track from our conversation.
 "If not with Denise, I'll see what we can do about right afterwards.
 Ok, lover?"

  "More than Ok."
 I let my mind wander back to the blowjob contest, with Denise in the lead, but Jenny eager to take her turn, as I dozed off.
-Report_Story #1